dreamsoftomorow/CTF-write-ups/AmateursCTF/pwn/Crackbox.md

 ```

 ### A few things we need to know before the exploit
-1. Qemu-user runs both the host and the guest in the same address-spaces, that's because it's not used as a sandbox in that mode
+1. Qemu-user runs both the host and the guest in the same address-spaces, that's because it's not used as a sandbox in that mode.
-2. The JIT is operationg using a gigantic area in memory, called `code_gen_buffer` with `rwx` permisisons.
+2. The JIT is operating using a gigantic area in memory, with `rwx` permisisons, called `code_gen_buffer`.
 That code is used to translate every instruction.
 3. While qemu does sanitize memory accesses for some syscalls (such as `sys_open`, `sys_openat`, `creat`, `link`, `linkat`, `unlinkat`, `execveat`, `chdir`, `mknod` and more... ) it doesn't check memory locations for mmap, also, they don't check direct memory accesses!

 Now that we know all of this, let's write the exploit